prathmwar/paradise-nursery-shopping-cart-app/README.md

 - **📚 License**: Information on the project license.
 - **💬 Questions or Feedback?**: Encourages users to ask questions or give feedback.

-Feel free to update any parts of the README as needed, such as the live demo URL and repository name.